 How to choose the best camera for sports photography

-Another super important feature for the best camera for sports photography is fast and efficient autofocus.
-Without an autofocus system that's able to keep up with the action, you'll likely end up with a lot of mis-focused images that will make you want to tear your hair out!
-You'll want to look for a good coverage of autofocus points – and if the camera has a sophisticated AF tracking system, then you're definitely on the right lines.
+Another super important feature of the best camera for sports photography is fast and efficient autofocus.
+Without an autofocus system that's able to keep up with the action, you'll likely end up with a lot of misfocused images that will make you want to tear your hair out!
+You'll want to look for good coverage of autofocus points – and if the camera has a sophisticated AF tracking system, then you're definitely on the right lines.

 How we test cameras

 We test DSLR and mirrorless cameras (opens in new tab) in real-world shooting scenarios and in carefully controlled lab conditions.
 Our lab tests measure resolution, dynamic range, and signal-to-noise ratio.
 Resolution is measured using ISO resolution charts, dynamic range is measured using DxO Analyzer test equipment and DxO Analyzer is also used for noise analysis across the camera's ISO range.
 For compact cameras, we use real-world results and handling alone in compiling our guides.